Horizontal-org/Tella-website/docs/community/index.md

 Tella is Open Source.
 You can find more information [here](/open-source)

-Do you want to help translating tella? [find how to get involved](/translating-tella)
+Do you want to help translating Tella? [find out how to get involved](/translating-tella)